sipione/Procedures-Management-System/README.md

 # Procedures Management System

-This repository contains the source code for a procedures management system developed with Blazor and ASP.NET Core.
+This repository contains the source code for a procedures management system developed with Blazor, ASP.NET Core, and apiMVC.
 The system allows users to manage procedures, cases, and users, providing an intuitive and functional web interface.

 ## Features